Automattic/crowdsignal-forms/README.md

 ## Using docker for local dev

 You will need the following installed locally:
-* npm.
-NPM can be installed from https://www.npmjs.com/get-npm
+* npm >= 6.9.0 - NPM can be installed from https://www.npmjs.com/get-npm
 * Docker.
 Get Docker at https://www.docker.com/

 More info [here](docker/README.md).
 After you finish with that setup, you